Summary

 HIV during pregnancy and childbirth

-HIV and planning a family
+HIV and family planning

 - A counsellor who specialises in this area.

-Concerns HIV-positive mothers may have
+Concerns women with HIV may have

-There is excellent support for HIV-positive women living in Victoria who are considering pregnancy.
 See the ’where to get help’ section for more information.

 Telling health professionals about your HIV status